ongres/stackgres/doc/content/en/03-tutorial/03-simple-cluster/_index.md

       size: '5Gi'
 ```

 The contents of the file should be easily understandable.
-A StackGres cluster with name `simple` will be created in the `default` namespace (none specified), with two StackGres instances (which will lead to two pods), using the `latest` Postgres version --this is a handy shortcut you may use.
+A StackGres cluster with name `simple` will be created in the `default` namespace (none specified), with two StackGres instances (which will lead to two pods), using the `latest` Postgres version -- this is a handy shortcut you may use.
 StackGres will internally resolve this to the latest version available, and modify your CR to note the specific version used.
 For each pod, a 5Gi _PersistentVolume_ will be created and attached to the pods.

 ```bash
 kubectl apply -f simple.yaml -n stackgres